yorukot/superfile/website/src/content/docs/getting-started/tutorial.md

 You have learned how to use superfile to browse files and select files.
 Let's learn how to perform file operations!

 First, let me teach you how to create a file.
-You can press `c` to create a file and press `f` to create a folder.
+You can press `ctrl+n` to create a file or folder, if you want to create folder you need add `/` in the end.

 Then if you want to rename it, press `ctrl+r` and it will name the location of your cursor.